aayork/4050-TermProject/README.md

 4. API references

 # Build and Test
 TODO: Describe and show how to build your code and run the tests.

 # Contributor
-Team Lead/Front End: Aidan York
+Team Lead/Frontend: Aidan York
 Backend: Preston Brown
 Database Engineer: Yushus Komarlu
 Frontend: Will Gresham